6 Vagus Nerve Exercises to Boost Your Well-being – Free Online Yoga Video

 - Shift your focus to look off in the distance for about 20 to 30 seconds.
 Continue back and forth for about 4 cycles and then softly relax your eyes.

-How to Stimulate the Vagus Nerve – Practice #4: Release Your Neck for Vagus Nerve Health
+Vagus Nerve EXERCISE – #4: Yoga Stretches to Release Your Neck

 - Explore how it feels to bring your right ear toward your right shoulder without turning your head.
 Then, bring your eyes toward the right.